sourcebroker/deployer-extended/README.rst

 +++++++++++++++++

 Checks for existence of file deploy.lock in root of current instance.
 If the file deploy.lock is there then deployment is stopped.
 You can use it for whatever reason you have.
-Imagine that you develop css/js locally with "grunt watch".
-After you have working code you may forget to build final js/css with "grunt build" and you will deploy css/js that will be not used on production which reads compiled css/js.

-To prevent this situation you can make "grunt watch" to generate file "deploy.lock" (with text "Run 'grunt build'." inside) to inform you that you missed some step before deploying application.
+Needed mainly if you do development from local and not from CI.

 file
 ~~~~
 file\:backup
 ++++++++++++

 Creates backup of files.
 Single task may perform multiple archivization using defined filters.
 Old ones are deleted after executing this task.
 Default limit is 5.

 Configuration description